yetanalytics/lrsql/doc/endpoints.md

 - `POST http://example.org/admin/account/create`: Create a new admin account.
 The response body contains a newly generated JSON Web Token on success.
 Returns a `400` error if the request body parameters are invalid, or a `409 CONFLICT` error if the account already exists.
 - `POST http://example.org/admin/account/login`: Log into an existing account.
 The response body contains a newly generated JSON Web Token on success.
 A `404 NOT FOUND` error is returned if the account does not exist, or a `401 FORBIDDEN` error if the password is incorrect.
 - `DELETE http://example.org/admin/account`: Delete an existing account.
 The response body is a message that says `"Successfully deleted account [username]"` on success.
-Returns a `404 NOT FOUND` error if the account does not exist, or a `401 FORBIDDEN` error if the password is incorrect.gi
+Returns a `404 NOT FOUND` error if the account does not exist, or a `401 FORBIDDEN` error if the password is incorrect.

 ## Admin Credential Routes